RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 The player places Energy Cubes on cards along the chosen Leyline Path for this turn.
 - 3 Cubes are placed on the Magic Circle Card that has the Druid Token that moved this turn.
-- 2 Cubes are placed on the Magic Circle Card with the druid that was stationary this turn.
+- 2 Cubes are placed on the Magic Circle Card with the Druid Token that was stationary this turn.
 - 1 Cube is placed on each additional Magic Circle Card along the chosen Leyline Path.

 ### 5 - Remove Energy Cubes on Magic Circle Cards along the chosen Leyline Path